 - Serve it to your baby while still warm.

 Wheat is an energy-rich cereal grain that makes a good addition to your baby’s diet unless they have gluten sensitivity.
 The grain contains essential nutrients and phytonutrients.
-Choose whole wheat over its refined alternatives so that your baby gets to consume dietary fiber recommended for the age.
+Choose whole wheat over its refined alternatives so that your baby gets to consume dietary fiber recommended for their age.

 2. When should I introduce wheat into my baby’s diet?; Healthy Children; American Academy of Pediatrics